 Designing a better system

-Human rights standards and community expectations demand that investigations of complaints against police be conducted by a body which meets these five benchmarks:
+Modern community expectations (and our human rights obligations) demand that investigations of complaints against police be conducted by a body which meets these five benchmarks:

 1. Independent of the Police—hierarchically, practically, culturally and politically;